 2.1.
-Decision about publication
+Decision about the publication of the manuscript

 2.2.
 The terms of manuscript review

-The reviewers should keep all the information concerning the manuscript in confidence.
+Reviewers should keep all the information concerning the manuscript in confidence.
 It is unacceptable to discuss the manuscript with the third parties without the consent of the editor.

 2.4.
 Proof of novelty

 The reviewer should verify the originality of the conducted research, the correctness of the given conclusions, adequacy (or accordance) of the references, and identify similar publications.

 2.5.
 Conflicting parties

 Any and all information that becomes available for the reviewer in the course of the manuscript reviewing should not be used for their self-profit.
 The reviewer should inform the MIR Journal editorial office about any conflicts of interest.
 The reviewer should not consider for review the manuscripts of authors if the reviewer has a competitive position on the subject of research, described in the manuscript.

 Authors should guarantee that the submitted manuscripts describe the results of their own original research.
 If the submitted manuscript describes the continuation of a research project, the references to the previous studies on this topic should be presented.

 The authors of the manuscript should cite all the data sources, which they used while they were writing the manuscript.
 The authors should be ready to present the original data supporting the results published in their manuscript to editorial office for review.